JonatanRasmussen/JonatanRasmussen.github.io/projects_main.md

 Link: <https://github.com/JonatanRasmussen/dtu-course-browser>

+*As of January 2025, my 'DTU Course Analyzer' website is the [top post of all-time](https://www.reddit.com/r/DTU/top/?sort=top&t=all) on reddit.com/r/DTU*

-*DTU Course Browser* I webscrabed all public course data at my university (DTU) and gathered all of it [on a single website](https://dtucourseanalyzer.pythonanywhere.com/) for anyone to browse.
+I webscrabed all public course data at my university (DTU) and gathered all of it [on a single website](https://dtucourseanalyzer.pythonanywhere.com/) for anyone to browse.
 My website also offers more in-depth search filters than the official DTU websites as well as evaluation summaries and overviews.

 ## Other noteworthy projects (non-programming)

-Feel free to also check out my personal projects and creations that aren't programming related: [Creations and Community Contributions](projects_other.md).
+Check out my personal projects and creations that aren't programming related: [Creations and Community Contributions](projects_other.md).